-The primary analysis of this study will be a non-inferiority comparison between schedules using a homologous versus heterologous boost within each group of approved COVID-19 vaccines, e.g., group BNT162b2/ BNT162b2, separately.
+The primary analysis of this study will be a non-inferiority comparison between schedules using a homologous versus heterologous boost within each group of approved COVID-19 vaccines, e.g., Group ChAdOx1 nCOV-19/ Novavax, NVXCoV2373 will be compared with group ChAdOx1 nCOV-19 and group BNT162b2/Novavax, NVXCoV2373 will be compared with group BNT162b2/ BNT162b2, separately.
 We will combine the immunology cohorts and the general cohorts in the primary analysis.

-Group ChAdOx1 nCOV-19/ Novavax, NVXCoV2373 will be compared with group ChAdOx1 nCOVspike IgG measured by standardised ELISA is around 859 EU/ml at D28 post boost dose (4 weeks after boost at D56 -D84) among participants aged 40-55 years old (n=47) with a standard deviation of 0.4.
+The current available data from the ongoing ChAdOx1 nCoV-19 trial suggests the GMC of antispike IgG measured by standardised ELISA is around 859 EU/ml at D28 post boost dose (4 weeks after boost at D56 -D84) among participants aged 40-55 years old (n=47) with a standard deviation of 0.4.
 As the study population is a relatively older population and their first vaccine was received in non-trial settings, we decide to inflate the variation by 30%.